Technologies born from an invention usually go through a five-step curve:

 Productivity plain: With better features and higher efficiency, innovation finally becomes mainstream and people start adopting it on a permanent basis.

-to put it with a graph:
+put it with a graph: